What to Do Algarve District (2026): The Complete Guide

 • The Vibe: Wander through the “City of 37 Churches” and cross the Roman Bridge at sunset.
 It’s a place for slow travel and history lovers.

 • Unique Sight: Take the small train from Pedras d’El Rei to Praia do Barril.
-Here you will find the Anchor Graveyard (Cemitério de las Âncoras), an eerie and poetic monument consisting of hundreds of rusting anchors used by the ancient tuna fishing fleet.
+Here you will find the Anchor Graveyard (Cemitério das Âncoras), an eerie and poetic monument consisting of hundreds of rusting anchors used by the ancient tuna fishing fleet.

 • Trekking: For serious hikers, the Vía Algarviana is a long-distance trail (300km) that starts in this eastern region and crosses the entire Algarve through the inland mountains (Serra).